iFork/fullstack-hy2020.github.io/src/content/3/en/part3d.md

 ```

-The <i>content</i> field is now required to be at least five characters long.
-The <i>date</i> field is set as required, meaning that it can not be missing.
-The same constraint is also applied to the <i>content</i> field, since the minimum length constraint allows the field to be missing.
-We have not added any constraints to the <i>important</i> field, so its definition in the schema has not changed.
+The *content* field is now required to be at least five characters long.
+The *date* field is set as required, meaning that it can not be missing.
+The same constraint is also applied to the *content* field, since the minimum length constraint allows the field to be missing.
+We have not added any constraints to the *important* field, so its definition in the schema has not changed.

-The <i>minlength</i> and <i>required</i> validators are [built-in](https://mongoosejs.com/docs/validation.html#built-in-validators) and provided by Mongoose.
+The *minlength* and *required* validators are [built-in](https://mongoosejs.com/docs/validation.html#built-in-validators) and provided by Mongoose.
 The Mongoose [custom validator](https://mongoosejs.com/docs/validation.html#custom-validators) functionality allows us to create new validators, if none of the built-in ones cover our needs.

 If we try to store an object in the database that breaks one of the constraints, the operation will throw an exception.
 Let's change our handler for creating a new note so that it passes any potential exceptions to the error handler middleware: